Volunteers in Action

 Marine Champion Lizzie Pennefather

-Marine Champion, Lizzie Pennefather, shares her story as a volunteer on our coastline
+Marine Champion, Lizzie Pennefather, shares her story as a volunteer on our coastline.

 I have learned how to conduct sea watches, rocky shore surveys and dune surveys.
 I have even acquired my Outdoor First Aid qualification as part of this.
 Not only has this been fascinating and enjoyable, but it has really built my confidence and given me excellent practical skills that will help me in my future career.

-Hear about Lizzie's story
+Read Lizzie's story

 Volunteer Chris Dove in Gosling Sike Garden